AirDolphin98/aao-helper/README.md

 * Roll for sides (assign players to either Axis or Allies)

+* Roll a number of dice

 * Create and edit embed messages

+* Send normal messages to announcement channel, and edit normal messages

 * Correct invisibility of newly created channels